 This time of year arrives with so much joy – adorable trick-or-treaters, family gathered around Thanksgiving tables, and the delight of the holidays.
 But with the good comes the bad.
 The cool weather and bitter temperatures can cause a whole world of plumbing problems.
-R & M Climate Control Service Experts Heating & Air Conditioning is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.
+R & M Climate Control Service Experts is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Knoxville.
 This usually occurs when high water pressure in the main water pipe merges with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet somewhat open to let water continuously flow through.
 If you do find a frozen pipe, disable the main water supply to stop the pipe from bursting.
-Try warming the frozen area of the pipe with warm water and if that fails, give R & M Climate Control Service Experts Heating & Air Conditioning a call and we’ll send one of our expert plumbers out to examine the problem.
+Try warming the frozen area of the pipe with warm water and if that fails, give R & M Climate Control Service Experts a call and we’ll send one of our expert plumbers out to examine the problem.

 Broken Water Line